binkley/homebrewery-files/witch.md

 - **Clairvoyance** <br>
   See or hear from afar through a chosen point.
   A bowl of water, a raven&rsquo;s eyes, a knot in the tree, all spy for you.

-- **Command** <br>
-  A single word for others to obey: sit, flee, drop, grovel.
-  Respect of you is manifest.

 - **Compulsion** <br>
   An irresistible pull&mdash;your voice bends the target&rsquo;s will, driving them to move in the path you choose.